vi-u/vi-u/README.md

 -->

-    👋 Hi, I'm Vit Justinov "@vi-u" and it is "another try to make IT right!"
+    👋 Hi, I'm Vit Justinov "@vi-u" and it is

+    "Another try to make IT right!"

     👀 I’m interested in cyber security and full-stack devops 🌱 I’m currently teaching as I go